maneerat-wong/loan_performance/README.md

 The purpose of this project is to explore the likelihood of good loan and bad loan in each lender from the loan performance data as a lending company.Therefore, I want to explore the factors of people paying or not paying the loan and conduct the model to predict whether my future borrowers are going to pay the loan.

-This data set is quite challanging because I've never train the model for the highly imbalanced data  before.
+This data set is quite challanging because it's highly imbalanced data.
 The ratio of good and bad loan is 5:95 but it's quite common for the data like this (similar to the fraud detection)

 ## Data Exploration
 - Interest rate has the highest association with the loan type which means that the higher the interest rate, the higher chance that the loan will become a bad loan.
 However, the correlation score between interest rate and loan type  is not that high(less than 0.5) so the distribution between two groups is not significantly different.